chbtt/adventofcode-2020/day13/README.md

 _What is the earliest timestamp such that all of the listed bus IDs depart at offsets matching their positions in the list?_

 Your puzzle answer was `626670513163231`.

-Both parts of this puzzle are complete!
-They provide two gold stars: \*\*

-At this point, you should [return to your Advent calendar](https://adventofcode.com/2020) and try another puzzle.

-If you still want to see it, you can [get your puzzle input](https://adventofcode.com/2020/day/13/input).

-You can also this puzzle.